-Parks managers are selected through the normal government hiring process; however, hiring managers often involve other people in the hiring process.
+Parks managers are selected through the normal government hiring process; however, hiring managers often involve other people in the process.
 In cities, other department heads or parks and recreation commission members may sit in on panel interviews.
 Using panel interviews helps the director gather other people’s perspectives on the interviewed finalists.
 Hiring decisions are too important to make in a vacuum, so prudent managers gather outside perspectives during the process.

 The Education You'll Need

 Parks managers need a bachelor’s degree in one of the natural sciences, leisure studies, landscape architecture or a similar field.
-Those candidates with related experience can get a parks manager job an unrelated bachelor’s degree.
+Those candidates with related experience can get a parks manager job with an unrelated bachelor’s degree.

 In certain parts of the country, being bilingual in English and Spanish is very helpful because some of the maintenance staff may not speak English.
 It is incredibly challenging to supervise someone who does not speak your language.
 Conversely, it is challenging for such an employee as well.

 A parks manager should have considerable experience working with public parks or landscape architecture.
 Supervisory experience is highly beneficial for parks managers at all levels of government.